burghout/busmezzo-networks/README.md

 # network
-Contains Mezzo and Busmezzo networks in different branches
+Contains Mezzo and Busmezzo networks

+- Master branch contains stable networks that run with current versions of Mezzo and BusMezzo
+- Mezzo folder contains Mezzo networks, and BusMezzo folder contains BusMezzo networks
+- In each network folder add a README.md doc